Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEClient.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-fCallback: A user callback function that returns void and takes one
+fCallback: A user callback function that returns void and takes one argument.
-argument.

-client: A pointer to the BLEClient object corresponding to the
+client: A pointer to the BLEClient object corresponding to the disconnected remote device.
-disconnected remote device

 **Returns**
 ~~~~~~~~~~~